A quiet moment in the Kejimkujik backcountry © Parks Canada/K. Oliver

 © Parks Canada / D. Wilson

 Begin your trip planning by consulting this website and the Friends of Keji website.
 Become familiar with the reservation policy, gear requirements and considerations, and guidelines for your stay here in Kejimkujik.
-Then you can phone the Visitor Centre staff at (902) 682-2772 for more information, trip planning, and to make reservations.
+Then you can phone the Visitor Centre staff at (902) 682-2772 for more information and trip planning.
 Purchase Kejimkujik's Backcountry Guide and Map, available from the Visitor Centre.

 The number of people, in one group, who may stay at a single backcountry campsite is limited, and most accommodate a maximum of six people.
 This keeps impact and erosion within acceptable limits, and controls the number of people in the backcountry so that everyone can experience the tranquility and solitude they seek.
 To accomodate family groups, Campsites C (Big Dam Lake), 7 (Frozen Ocean Lake), and 12 (Ritchie Island, Kejimkujik Lake), are available for 10 people (maximum of 6 adults).

-- Reservations for the summer season are taken from the first Monday in May and may be made by telephone (902) 682-2772, or in person at the Kejimkujik Visitor Centre, 9:00 a.m. to 4:00 p.m. daily.
+- Reservations for the summer season are taken from the first Monday in May and must be made by telephone, 1-877-737-3783, from 8 a.m. to 6 p.m. or online 24/7 at reservation.parkscanada.gc.ca.
 We regret that we cannot accept reservations by mail, email or fax.

-- Reservations can be made up to 60 days in advance of the start date of your trip.
-Subject to this condition, there is no limit to the number of reservations you can make for yourself or others, provided that the deposit is paid, and the complete booking information is provided for each.
+- There is no limit to the number of reservations you can make for yourself or others, provided that the fees are paid, and the complete booking information is provided for each.

-- Each reservation includes all sites reserved consecutively for ONE backcountry trip (fourteen night maximum).
-Each site may be booked for a maximum of two consecutive nights between June 20 and Labour Day, and four consecutive nights in other seasons.
+- Each reservation includes all sites reserved consecutively for ONE backcountry trip (21 night maximum).
+Each site may be booked for a maximum of two consecutive nights between the last Friday before Canada Day and Labour Day, and three consecutive nights in other operating seasons.

-- If you cannot make your trip at the time you have reserved, you will be refunded the first night's camping fee (less the reservation fee), as long as you notify the Visitor Centre no less than two days preceding your reserved date of arrival.
-If you wish to make a change or an addition to your reservation, you will be required to pay a new reservation fee, but your pre-payment of the camping fee will be credited to your new reservation.
-Reservations not claimed on the scheduled date of arrival will be cancelled by noon of the following day with the first night's camping fee forfeited.
+- If you cannot make your trip at the time you have reserved, you will be refunded all camping fees (less the reservation fee and a cancellation fee), as long as you notify the Visitor Centre no less than three days preceding your reserved date of arrival.
+If you wish to make a change or an addition to your reservation, you will be required to pay a modification fee.

 © Parks Canada / N. Bembridge